anthonyjoeseph/react-fp-ts-router/README.md

 });
 ```

-And your routing state.
-It can be anything (see below), but we'll use an option of text for this example:
+And your [routing state](#what-should-my-routing-state-be?).
+It can be anything (see below), but we'll use an optional string for this simple example:

 ```ts
 type RoutingState = O.Option<string>